ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 In the service the first thing I check is if the Koh parameter has a value.
 The parameter can contain either ‘buy’ or ‘rent’.
 If this is not the case, there will be an error message which is sent back to the chatbot.
-The option if the user wants to buy, or to rent is the only mandatory parameter.
+The option if the user wants to buy, or to rent, is the only mandatory parameter.
 It could be possible that all the other parameters are empty.
 The rest of the function is all about checking if these parameters are null or not and attaching the correct pieces of the url.